 Step by Step Landscape Lighting Plan

-Step 1: Start your outdoor landscape lighting project by drawing a simple diagram of the customer's property, and marking where you want to place the landscape lighting fixtures.
+Step 1: Start your outdoor lighting project by drawing a simple diagram of the customer's property, and marking where you want to place the landscape lighting fixtures.
 For some layout help, consult our design guide.

-Step 2: Group lighting fixtures close together into groups or zones so they can share a cable run.
+Step 2: Place fixtures close together into groups or zones so they can share a cable run.
 The zones should be determined by how far the fixtures are from the transformer.
 The first zone should include all landscape lighting fixtures closest to the transformer, then subsequent zones should follow.
 Each group will have its own cable run to its own transformer.
 Do not place a group of lighting fixtures 15 feet from a transformer on the same run as a group 100 feet from the transformer.
 Expect to have three cable runs of 80-100 watts for each 300 watt transformer circuit.

 Follow our low voltage landscaping layout guide to make sure your lighting layout doesn't suffer from a voltage drop or damage.
 Reduce the number of runs, and manage voltage drops like the professionals with our Hub System.

 Step 4: Calculate the cable gauge and length needed to reach the transformer.
 You will need 100 feet of 12 gauge cable for every 100 watts.
 For a more specific calculation, multiply the amount of wattage per zone by the cable length in feet.
 For example, if you have 120 watts, and 75 feet, that equals 9,000.
 If the total is less than 10,000, use a 12 gauge cable.
 If the total is between 10,001 - 15,000, use a 10 gauge cable or split the zone into two smaller zones.